Is the display visible in bright light?

 Does the gauge handle cold and water?

 The NS1 Gauge System is based on a commercial Android tablet.
 Commercial tablets undergo extensive vibration, shock, and temperature testing.
 The assembled gauge system has been tested in -30F and 130F environments.
-In addition, the NS1 Gauge System has been on the snow for two seasons and has the needed water resistance.
+In addition, the NS1 Gauge System has been on the snow for over five seasons and has the needed water resistance.

 Will the software be updated in the future?